 On February 24, 2009, the Company entered into a Purchase Agreement with Robert Burlingame, a director of the Company, and an accredited investor.
 Pursuant to the terms of the Purchase Agreement, the investors agreed to make a \$3,000,000 investment in the Company.
 The investors paid \$1,000,000 (net proceeds of \$948,000 after deducting offering expenses) for 854,701 shares of common stock on February 24, 2009 and paid \$2,000,000 for 1,709,402 shares of common stock on June 1, 2009.
 In addition, the Company issued to the investors Series A Warrants to purchase a total of 1,500,000 shares of common stock pro rata to the number of shares of common stock issued on each closing date at an exercise price \$1.87 per share.
-The Series A Warrants are exercisable after six months and will have a five year term.
-The Company also issued to the investors Series B Warrants to purchase a total of 2,000,000 shares of common stock pro rata to the number of shares of common stock issued on each closing date at an exercise price \$1.87 per share.
-The Series A Warrants are exercisable after six months and will have a five year term.
-The Company also issued to the investors Series B Warrants to purchase a total of 2,000,000 shares of common stock pro rata to the number of shares of common stock issued on each closing date at an exercise B Warrants are exercisable after six months and will have a three year term.
+The Series A Warrants became exercisable after six months and have a five year term.
+The Company also issued to the investors Series B Warrants to purchase a total of 2,000,000 shares of common stock pro rata to the number of shares of common stock issued on each closing date at an exercise price of \$1.13 per share.
+The Series B Warrants became exercisable after six months and have a five year term.
 In addition, for every two shares of common stock the investor purchases upon exercise of a Series B Warrant, the investor will receive an additional Series C Warrant to purchase one share of common stock.
-The Series C Warrant shall be exercisable after six months and will have an exercise price of \$1.94 per share and a five year term.
-The Company will only be obligated to issue Series C Warrants to purchase up to 1,000,000 shares of common stock.
+The Series C Warrant shall be exercisable after six months and will have an exercise price of \$1.94 per share and have a five year term.
+The Company will only be obligated to issue Series C Warrants to purchase of common stock.
+During the nine months ended December 31, 2009, 780,000 Series B warrants were exercised resulting in proceeds of \$881,000.
+Accordingly, the Company issued 390,000 Series C warrants as a result of the warrant exercise.